contentful-labs/contentful-fix-asset-cross-refs/README.md

 $ npm i -g github:contentful-labs/contentful-fix-asset-cross-refs
 ```

+This will download and build (compile from TypeScript to Javascript) the
-And, assuming global npm binaries are in your path, you should be able to run:
+project.
+Assuming global npm binaries are in your path, you should then be
+able to run:

 ```sh
 $ contentful-fix-asset-cross-refs <options>